 Housing Family Benefits

-A monthly housing stipend of $200 to help offset costs
+- A monthly housing stipend to help offset costs

 - Two free season tickets and two additional tickets for household members at 50% off

 - Merchandise discount